Restaurant and Culinary Experiences Near Lake Charles

 The best way to find your favorite boudin (Cajun spiced sausage with rice) is to sample it.
 In southwest Louisiana, that means traveling the Southwest Louisiana Boudin Trail along U.S. Interstate 10 and visiting any mom and pop food establishment, specialty meat shop or grocery store that has boudin fresh or packaged.
 We have compiled a convenient list of more than 30 stops that provide boudin.
 You may pick up a brochure at the Lake Charles/Southwest Louisiana Convention & Visitors Bureau’s visitors’ center.

-Located in downtown Lake Charles, you can find hand-made gourmet pops and ice cream named after ’80s songs and bands.
-The “pop lab” also features classic arcade games and epic ’80s tunes.
+If you prefer your confections cold, go immediately to Boombox!
+Located in downtown Lake Charles, they serve hand-made gourmet pops and ice cream named after ’80s songs and bands.
+Step into the “pop lab” and you'll feel like you turned the clock back to the '80s.
+Test your skills at Pac Man, Frogger and other classic arcade games while listening to epic ’80s tunes.

 Dining Experiences Near Jennings and Lake Arthur

 Crawfish field tours in Jeff Davis Parish run from March to May, the crawfish harvest season.
 Tour takes place pond side at a working Crawfish Farm, then on to I-10 Crawfish Co-Op Exchange.
 Book your crawfish farm tour through the Jeff Davis Parish Tourist Commission.